parse-community/docs/_includes/android/users.md

 # Users

 At the core of many apps, there is a notion of user accounts that lets users access their information in a secure manner.
-We provide a specialized user class called `%{ParseUser}` that automatically handles much of the functionality required for user account management.
+We provide a specialized user class called `ParseUser` that automatically handles much of the functionality required for user account management.

 With this class, you'll be able to add user account functionality in your app.

-`%{ParseUser}` is a subclass of the `%{ParseObject}`, and has all the same features, such as flexible schema, automatic persistence, and a key value interface.
-All the methods that are on `%{ParseObject}` also exist in `%{ParseUser}`.
-The difference is that `%{ParseUser}` has some special additions specific to user accounts.
+`ParseUser` is a subclass of the `ParseObject`, and has all the same features, such as flexible schema, automatic persistence, and a key value interface.
+All the methods that are on `ParseObject` also exist in `ParseUser`.
+The difference is that `ParseUser` has some special additions specific to user accounts.

 ## Properties

-`%{ParseUser}` has several properties that set it apart from `%{ParseObject}`:
+`ParseUser` has several properties that set it apart from `ParseObject`:

 *   username: The username for the user (required).
 *   password: The password for the user (required on signup).